Public Sector

 Creating evaluation frameworks that assess both immediate learning outcomes and long-term impact on job performance is crucial.
 These frameworks should incorporate multiple data points, including participant feedback, supervisor assessments, and performance metrics.

-Conducting Regular Training Needs Analyses
+Conducting regular Training Needs Analyses (TNAs)

 Periodic assessments of training needs across different departments and roles can help ensure that training programs remain aligned with evolving organisational requirements and employee skill gaps.